 - Written by

-- David Gibson, Partner
+- David Gibson, Head of Leasehold

 There are many roads to buying your own freehold, from striking a deal with the current freeholder, accepting rights of first refusal notice or even enfranchising your block along with other flat owners.
 One common decision you will face though, is whether to buy the freehold in your own individual names, or whether to form a company to own it in a company name.

 It’s an important choice, and as such we set out here three advantages and disadvantages of each route.